 Expats will need to ensure that their passport is valid for at least six months longer than the length of the KITAS being applied for.

-As mentioned above, expats will need to have found a company sponsor in Indonesia before leaving their home country.
+As mentioned above, expats will usually need to have found a company sponsor in Indonesia before leaving their home country.
 The company will then go through Indonesia’s Manpower Ministry to gain approval for hiring an expat.
 Once the company has approval, they can apply for a work permit for their potential employee.

 Work permits for Indonesia are tied to a specific job, so if an expat loses their job they also lose their work permit.